Mistakes Everyone Makes When Shopping At Costco

 If you're not buying gift cards at Costco, you're doing it wrong, plain and simple.
 These prepaid cards for restaurants, coffee shops, movie theaters, and other attractions aren't just a good generic gift option — they're a gift you should be giving yourself, too.

-You assume they have the best prices
+You assume it has the best prices

 Costco is known for its amazing deals, but — perhaps somewhat surprisingly — the warehouse store doesn't always have the lowest price in town.